Snowflake-Labs/sfquickstarts/site/sfguides/src/automated_machine_learning_with_snowflake_and_datarobot/automl_with_snowflake_and_datarobot.md

 ![](assets/p35.png)
 <br/><br/>

 From here you will now see your new data connection.
 We now need to associate our Snowflake login to this connection.
 If we didnt, anyone with the deployment URL could use the connection string!

-Enter your credentials - user name and password and press 'Save and sign in'
+Enter your credentials - user name and password and click 'Save and sign in'

-Once the connection succeeded press on 'Add new data source'
+Once the connection succeeded click on 'Add new data source'

 ![](assets/p36.png)
 <br/><br/>

-Once the connection succeeded press on 'Add new data source'
+Once the connection succeeded click on 'Add new data source'

 ![](assets/p37.png)
 <br/><br/>

-On the Search by: choose Tables and type 'train' - you will see the table 'TRAIN_DATA', select this table and press 'Create project'
+On the Search by: choose Tables and type 'train' - you will see the table 'TRAIN_DATA', select this table and click 'Create project'

 ![](assets/p38.png)
 <br/><br/>